 The original business was located on East 4th St. Somewhat later they were on 4th Ave. (from 1880 to just after the turn of the century) and in a small building at 46-54 Cooper Square (until 1923).
 Click here for Carl Fischer ad from 1918.
 In 1923 Carl Fischer moved into their own 12-story landmark building at 56-62 Cooper Square where they remained until 1999.

 The York Band Instrument Co. began as J. W. York and Co. founded by James Warren York (1839-1927) in 1882 in Grand Rapids, Mich.
-Initially they imported musical instruments and sold then, then later (by around 1900) they began manufacturing their own instruments.
+Initially they imported musical instruments and sold them, then later (by around 1900) they began manufacturing their own instruments.
 The name was changed to York Band Instrument Co. in 1926.
 In 1940 the company was sold to Carl Fischer Musical Instrument Co. and became a subsidiary of Carl Fischer.
 In 1971 York was sold to Tolchin Musical Instruments and moved to Melville, N.Y.

 For more of the history of the York Band Instrument Co. see John J. Swain's York research website.